RareSkills/blog/foundry-testing-solidity/foundry-testing-solidity.md

 ## Testing logs and events with vm.expectEvent

-Although [solidity events](https://www.rareskills.io/post/ethereum-events) don’t alter the functionality of a smart contract, incorrectly implementing them can break client applications that read the state of a smart contract.
+Although [Solidity events](https://www.rareskills.io/post/ethereum-events) don’t alter the functionality of a smart contract, incorrectly implementing them can break client applications that read the state of a smart contract.
 To ensure our events function as expected, we can use the `vm.expectEmit`.
 This API behaves rather counterintuitively because you must emit the event in the test to ensure it worked in the smart contract.

 Here is a minimal example.